Gman-Superfly/Odd_VS_Even_Zeta_Substructure/README.md

-## Even vs Odd Zeta Subsequences: Concise README
+## Even vs Odd Zeta Subsequences: Arithmetic Symmetry and Spectral Compressibility

 ### Scope
 Neutral summary of the parity split of \(\sum 1/n^2\) and the FFT-based measurements implemented here.